hithisisyeshwanth/hithisisyeshwanth.github.io/README.md

 ## Bugs:

 ## To-Do:
-1. Add posts on the Mathematics Concepts for studying algorithms.
-2. Add projects created for microservices.
-3. Check if we can have a dropdown in the navigation bar.
+1. Make necessary changes to show project related posts under the "Projects" page.
+2. Curate different articles and give the headings.
+3. Add a image.
+4. Add a "Hire Me?" section in the blog.
+5. Add Google Analytics to the site.

 ---------------------------------------------------------------
 # Notes from the original repo from which this project is generated.